microsoft/windows-rs/README.md

 We take these safety gurantees very seriously.
 Please let us know if you run into issues where you see Rust's memory safety guarantees being violated through use of this crate.

+## Backwards Compatibility

+This project is under heavy development.
+Both the `winrt` crate and `cargo-winrt` are expected to have many breaking changes before reaching 1.0.
+Until then, breaking changes will be signified by a bump in the 0.X (e.g., 0.7.0 to 0.8.0) version number meaning that 0.X.Y (e.g., 0.7.0 to 0.7.1) version bumps will only happen when there are no breaking changes.

+Other crates under the WinRT-rs umbrella such as `winrt_gen` and `winrt_macros` are considered implementation details at this point, and breaking changes can happen at any time even in 0.X.Y version bumps.
+These crates will generally follow in lockstep with the version of `winrt`.

 ## IDE support

 WinRT is developed with and tested for the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) VS Code extension.
 We want WinRT-rs to work well with rust-analyzer, so if you run into issues, please file a bug report so we can look into it.
 There are, however, a few things to note about WinRT-rs and rust-analyzer: